What Is A Role Of A Trustee?

 When Co-Trustee Don’t Agree

 What happens if the co-trustees can’t agree?
 If the co-trustees cannot agree, then any of them can file a petition for instructions under California probate code 17200, which will ask a judge of the superior court to guide the co-trustees.
-When a co-trustee petitions for instructions, all co-trustees and beneficiaries must be notified.
+When a co-trustee petitions for instructions, all co-trustees and beneficiaries should be notified.

 Trustee & Co-Trustee Not Getting Along